kkinos/zktc/README.md

 # Demos

-The `program/app/sample` folder contains several applications that can be executed.
+The `program/app/sample` folder contains several applications that can be executed using the Z-kernel (`program/kernel`).

 Turn on the LED using GPIO